 Boros has trained Kagylo to stand still at a particular place, tolerate loud noises/fire and even act dead, while he pulls its tail or walks over it.
 Standing on two simultaneously running horses has drawn much applause for him.

-Hungary to the UAE, the stuntman also arranged for a special saddle made exclusively for stunts where he needed to have a firm grip.
+While transporting Kagylo by plane from Hungary to the UAE, the stuntman also arranged for a special saddle made exclusively for stunts where he needed to have a firm grip.
 At Dhs35,000, the saddle was “too expensive,” but he had little choice as “recession was biting Europe and there were not many jobs forthcoming.”

 After ending his career as a soldier, Sandor turned a taxi driver only to find the everyday routine in a car boring.
 “It was then that I sought help from a friend to train as a stunt man and my life changed.
 I now have four decades of experience in sport and stunt photography too,” he points out.

-Prior to taking up work three months ago as a horse trainer and stable manager at the Sharjah Equestrian Club, Sandor had a stint in
+Prior to taking up work three months ago as a horse trainer and stable manager at the Sharjah Equestrian Club, Sandor had a stint in Dubai working for the show, Al Saheel: A Thousand and One Horse Tales.

 The show invited people from across the globe to tell their stories through their horses.
 Dramatic and funny, these were tales of man’s relationship with his horse and the continuity that has bound them together through the centuries.
 The different sections included classical Spanish dressage, stunt riding, pony humour, traditional “horse whispering,” plus specialist acts.
 The show was designed to attract those with no prior knowledge of horses as well as enthusiasts.